ibm-cloud-architecture/refarch-eda/docs/rt-analytics/README.md

 ### Support for real time analytics and decision making

-The streaming Analytics engine should provide capabilities for the commonly seen real time event stream analytics activiteis and also enable real time decision making based on observations across the processed event streams.
+The streaming Analytics engine should provide capabilities for the commonly seen real time event stream analytics activities and also enable real-time decision making based on observations across the processed event streams.

 This should include: